apify/actor-whitepaper/README.md

 on the [Apify platform](https://apify.com/store), which automatically generates a rich website with documentation and a practical user interface to encourage people to try the actor right away.
-The platform takes care of hosting the actors' Docker containers and scaling the computing, storage and network resources as needed, so neither actor developers nor the users need to deal with the infrastructure.
+The platform takes care of securely hosting the actors' Docker containers and scaling the computing, storage and network resources as needed, so neither actor developers nor the users need to deal with the infrastructure.
 It just works.